stalniy/casl/docs-src/src/content/pages/guide/intro/en.md

 ## Update rules

-Sometimes, especially in frontend application development, you will need to update `Ability` instance's rules (e.g., on login or logout).
-To do this, you need to call `update` method:
+Sometimes, especially in frontend application development, we need to update `Ability` instance's rules (e.g., on login or logout).
+To do this, we can use `update` method:

 ```js
 import ability from './defineAbility';